bml-research/data_analysis_bml/dnaj/dnaj_01.md

 - Molecular Construction (Cloning & Synthesis).
 To complete the library, we would need to order the remaining ~14 DNAJC genes cloned from cDNA, subclone them in the pcDNA5 FRT/TO vector system and sequence the whole DNAJC library.
 This would cost approximately €5000 (materials).

 - Systematic Screening (Cell-Based Assays)
 Running a head-to-head screen across the full ~30-member DNAJC family requires high-throughput infrastructure.
 Reagents & Consumables: Specialized plates, transfection reagents, and slot-blot as well as imaging/quantification for Huntington’s aggregation.
-This would cost approximately €10000.
+This would cost approximately €10000 (materials).

-- Labor: Dedicated time for a PhD-level researcher and/or technician to optimize and execute the screen (3–6 months) is budgeted at $35,000.
+- Labor: Dedicated time for a PhD-level researcher and/or technician to optimize and execute the screen (3–6 months) is budgeted at €35,000.

-Thus, the total costs are expected to be around $50,000.
+Thus, the total costs are expected to be around €50,000.

 ## Sharing research materials